 - Resolving AdSense crawl issues will not resolve issues with the Google crawl.

 Resolving the issues listed on your Crawler access page will have no impact on your placement within Google search results.
 For more information on your site's ranking on Google, review our entry on getting included in Google search results.

 Our crawler will access site.com and www.site.com separately.
 However, our crawler will not count site.com and site.com/#anchor separately.

 - The crawler won't access pages or directories prohibited by a robots.txt file.

-- The crawler will attempt to access only URLs that request Google ads.
+- The crawler will attempt to access URLs only where our ad tags are implemented.

 Only pages displaying Google ads should be sending requests to our systems and being crawled.